CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Evaluation

-We also ran the CFLOBDD simulations with a timeout of ninety minutes, both to understand how execution time scales, as a function of number of qubits, and to see how large a problem instance can be handled. \figref{scale-cflobdds} shows the time taken (in seconds), with increasing numbers of qubits, for the BV, GHZ, and DJ benchmarks.
-Within the ninety-minute timeout, the BV and GHZ algorithms ran to completion with $2^{20} = \textrm{1,048,576}$ qubits, and the DJ algorithms ran to completion with $2^{21} = \textrm{2,097,152}$ qubits.
+We also ran the CFLOBDD simulations with a 90-minute timeout, both to understand how execution time scales, as a function of number of qubits, and to see how large a problem instance can be handled. \figref{scale-cflobdds} shows the time taken (in seconds), with increasing numbers of qubits, for BV, GHZ, and DJ.
+With a 90-minute timeout, the BV and GHZ algorithms ran to completion with $2^{20} = \textrm{1,048,576}$ qubits, and the DJ algorithm ran to completion with $2^{21} = \textrm{2,097,152}$ qubits.

 For both CFLOBDDs and BDDs, the transition from a problem size that completes successfully to a problem size that fails is rather abrupt.
 For all of the problems, the time reported for the CFLOBDD run with the largest number of qubits that completes successfully is well under 15 minutes.
 Unfortunately, for the next larger run, oracle construction timed out after 15 minutes for the BV and DJ algorithms, and as a result we terminated the entire algorithm.
-For Grover's algorithm, the number of bits for the floating-point representation is 100 for all runs, except for those with 2048, 4096, and 8192 qubits, for which we used 500, 750, and 1000 bits, respectively.
-The increased cost of floating-point operations slows down matrix multiplications in Grover's algorithm, causing the 8192-qubit run to exceed 15 minutes.
+For Grover's algorithm, the number of bits for the floating-point representation is 100 for all runs, except for those with $\textrm{2,048}$, $\textrm{4,096}$, and $\textrm{8,192}$ qubits, for which we used 500, 750, and $\textrm{1,000}$ bits, respectively.
+The increased cost of floating-point operations slows down matrix multiplications in Grover's algorithm, causing the $\textrm{8,192}$-qubit run to exceed 15 minutes.

 \begin{mdframed}[innerleftmargin = 3pt, innerrightmargin = 3pt, skipbelow=-0.0em] \textbf{Findings.} For smaller numbers of qubits, the more-complex nature of the data structures used in CFLOBDDs resulted in slower execution times than with BDDs.
 However, CFLOBDDs scaled much better than BDDs as the number of qubits increased, both in terms of memory (i.e., vertices + edges for CFLOBDDs, nodes for BDDs) and execution time.
 In some cases, the problem sizes that completed successfully using CFLOBDDs were dramatically larger than the sizes that completed successfully using BDDs.
 In particular, the number of qubits that could be handled using CFLOBDDs was larger---compared to BDDs---by a factor of 128$\times$ for GHZ; 1,024$\times$ for BV; 8,192$\times$ for DJ; and 128$\times$ for Grover's algorithm. \end{mdframed}